joemcmanus/lcd/README.md

     #Display help
     root@galileo:~# ./lcd.py --help
-    usage: lcd.py [-h] [--version] message
+    usage: lcd.py [-h] [--version] lineOne [lineTwo]

     Simple LCD Display Script for Galileo

     positional arguments:
-      message     The message you want to display on the LCD
+      lineOne     The message you want to display on line 1 of the LCD lineTwo     The message you want to display on line 2 of the LCD

     optional arguments:
       -h, --help  show this help message and exit